 - 1. Check to be sure the rifle is unprimed and unloaded.
 Place hammer in half-cock position. - 2.
 With the muzzle pointed in a safe direction, remove the barrel from the stock. - 3.
-With the nipple and clean-out screw removed from percussion models or the touch-hole liner removed from flintlock models, submerge the breech end of the barrel in about 10 inches of water or heavy oil for 20 minutes. - 4.
+With the nipple and clean-out screw removed from percussion models or the touch-hole liner removed from flintlock models, submerge the breech end of the barrel in about 7-8 inches of water or heavy oil for 30 minutes. - 4.
 Screw a bullet/ball puller onto the threaded end of the ramrod.
-Insert the ramrod into the barrel and forcefully screw the bullet/ball puller into the projectile and carefully pull it out.
+Insert the ramrod into the barrel and forcefully screw the bullet/ball puller into the projectile and carefully pull it out. - 5.
+Remove powder, if any.
+Note: After powder dries it will once again be volatile.
+Handle it with care. - 6.
+Clean and dry the bore of the barrel making sure the breech area is dry before reloading fresh powder.